joker234/test-github-templates/.github/PULL_REQUEST_TEMPLATE.md

----
-name: Pull request
-about: Add a solution for an issue within the project.
-title: '🚧 '
-labels: ''
-assignees: ''

----

 Please add the **type of change** as label.
+If your PR is not ready for review and merge, please add `🚧 ` to the PR title.

 ### Description
 Please add a clear and concise description of what your PR solves.